Diffusion-Inspired Masked Fine-Tuning for Knowledge Injection in Autoregressive LLMs: Results

 Inspired by the supremacy of dLLM in knowledge injection by fine-tuning, we attempt to adapt its advantages to arLLM.
-If an instruct arLLM is capable enough, one may prompt an arLLM to act like a dLLM.
-Specifically, given a masked document and an instruction to recover the original document, if the model has knowledge of the original document and the masked document contains sufficient cues to retrieve this knowledge, an instruct arLLM is supposed to respond with the correct original document.
+If an instruct arLLM is capable enough, one may prompt an arLLM to act like a dLLM (Figure~\ref{box}).
+Specifically, given a masked document and an instruction to recover the original document, if the model has knowledge of the original document and the masked document contains sufficient cues to retrieve this knowledge, an instruct arLLM should respond with the correct original document.
 If the arLLM does not already have the knowledge of the original document, setting the ground truth document as the supervised fine-tuning target may implicitly teach the model that knowledge.
-We refer to this fine-tuning paradigm as ``\textit{masked fine-tuning}'' of arLLM, and the resulting model as ``\textit{masked arLLM}''.
+We refer to this fine-tuning paradigm as ``\textit{masked fine-tuning}'' of arLLM, and the resulting model as ``\textit{masked arLLM}.''
 Masked fine-tuning of arLLM, from a broader perspective, establishes a training objective similar to that of dLLMs, wherein the model learns to reconstruct the unmasked sequence from a masked input.
 Following the dLLM noise sampling strategy, we randomly replace sample tokens with a reserved special token during training, where the mask ratio \(t \) is sampled from a uniform distribution $U(0.05,0.95)$.
-Note that each sample can be masked with a different mask ratio in different epochs.
-We evaluate the mask fine-tuned arLLM in the regular autoregressive way using the default chat template.
-The exact prompt used in the fine-tuning is provided in Figure \ref{box}, and more details can be found in Appendix \ref{app:finetuning}.
+Each sample can be masked with a different mask ratio in different epochs.
+We evaluate the masked fine-tuned arLLM in the regular autoregressive way using the default chat template.
+The exact prompt used in the fine-tuning is provided in Figure~\ref{box} (more details in Appendix~\ref{app:fine-tuning}).
+The training objective is:

+where $s$ is the constructed sequence which has the form of Figure~\ref{box}; $m_t\in\{0,1\}$ selects which tokens are included in the loss which are 1 if the token is part of the original sample in the ``assistant'' window or it is an ``end of sequence'' token.

+Overall, masked fine-tuning of arLLM successfully inherits all the merits of the dLLM fine-tuning (Figure~\ref{fig:summary}; Appendix Table~\ref{tab:3}, Appendix Figure~\ref{fig:main}).
+Masked arLLM surpasses arLLM fine-tuning in the pre-training style with a huge margin and achieves comparably high accuracy in both forward and backward question categories.
+Moreover, like dLLM, masked arLLM relies much less on paraphrases in the fine-tuning dataset to saturate the accuracy in most cases.

+Although our masked-AR method roughly doubles per-step FLOPs (due to presenting both the original and masked sequence), it converges $>$2$\times$ faster, so total training compute is comparable to or in some cases faster than arLLM and dLLM fine-tuning.
+A detailed computational cost analysis is provided in Appendix~\ref{app:compute}.